denolehov/VCVTyche/README.md

 - **Kron**: a probabilistic trigger generator, emitting triggers based on clock division and density.
 - **Fate**: a probabilistic trigger routing module (Bernoulli gate) that routes incoming triggers to one of two outputs based on a user-defined probability.
 - **Moira**: a probabilistic voltage selector that outputs one of three voltages based on defined probabilities.
-- **Blank**: a simple utility module that can be used to visually group the modules without breaking the expander chain.
+- **Blank**: allows to visually group the modules without breaking the expander chain.

 **Omen** is the only standalone module in the collection, all other modules are its expanders.
 Connect **Omen** with just one module for a simple setup, or chain dozens of them to create a central randomness hub controlling the entire patch.

 ## Omen

 "Omen" is the central module of the Tyche collection, generating the "seed" that controls the randomness of all connected modules.
 The seed allows the creation of deterministic, reproducible random patterns across patch saves.

 ### Parameters, Inputs, and Outputs

 #### Seed Buttons

 - Six momentary buttons cycle through six states (Alpha, Beta, Gamma, Delta, Epsilon, Zeta), changing the seed value and corresponding LED color.
-- The seed is saved with the patch, and 46,656 unique seeds are possible.
+- The seed is saved with the patch.
+Can generate 46,656 unique seeds.

 #### Clock Input